Mathis-L/Solar-Sprint/README.md

 ./SolarSprint
 ```

-Or double-click on the SolarSprint.exe file.
+Or double-click on the SolarSprint.exe file if you are on Windows.
 ## Game Mechanics
 ### Controls
 - `Space`: Make the player character jump.